 Economic recovery, however, will have only a moderate immediate impact on labour markets and unemployment rates.
 Many observers see a looming wave of insolvencies, which were delayed due to state-funded support programmes in 2020.
-These programmes, however, might come to an end rather quickly in times of economic recovery and limited fiscal leeway.
+These programmes, however, might come to an end rather quickly in times of economic recovery and limited fiscal space.
 The aggregate government deficit in the euro area is expected to increase from 0.6 % in 2019 to 8.8 % in 2020, 6.4 % in 2021 and 4.7 % in 2022.
 Such a development is very likely, would set free additional workforce and increase unemployment.
-There are currently approx. 16 million persons registered as unemployed in the EU.
-Because of the above trend, these numbers are likely to increase.
+Currently there are app.
+16 million persons registered as unemployed in the EU.
+As a consequence of the above, there numbers are likely to increase.
 The unemployment rate in the EU is expected to rise from 6.7 % in 2019 to 7.7 % in 2020 and 8.6 % in 2021.
-It will be 2022 before this trend reverses, with a decrease to 8.0 %.
+Only in 2022 it is expected to decrease again to 8.0 %.

 Moreover, the pandemic has significantly accelerated the transition of labour markets in terms of digitalisation, automation and artificial intelligence.
 Once the economy takes off again, these collective learnings are very likely to boost productivity and growth.
 But they will also make reentering the labour market difficult for those who lack the newly required digital and cognitive skills.
-Already in the past, newly emerging jobs in the EU were filled by migrants with disproportionate frequency, either because they had specific skills and qualifications not sufficiently available in the resident labour force or because they were ready to accept low wages and vulnerable working conditions.
+Already in the past, newly emerging jobs in the EU were disproportionally often filled with migrants, either because they had specific skills and qualifications not sufficiently available among the resident labour force or because they were ready to accept low wages and vulnerable working conditions.
 The economic rebound in the aftermath of COVID-19 might further boost this trend, creating more opportunities for newly arriving immigrants than for the resident labour force.
-Such a trend is likely to be reinforced by the effects of an uneven global recovery, which would reinforce emigration pressures in low- and middle-income countries and enhance demand for immigration in high-income countries.
+Such a trend is likely to be amplified by the effects of an uneven global recovery, which reinforces emigration pressures in low- and middle income countries and enhances demand for immigration in high income countries.

-Consequently, European policymakers might face the difficult task of explaining to their electorates why the economic rebound does not immediately reduce unemployment for the resident population and why newly emerging jobs are filled by immigrants.
+As a consequence, European policymakers might face the difficulty to explain to their electorates why the economic rebound does not immediately reduce unemployment of the resident population and why newly emerging jobs are filled with immigrants.
 Thus, it can be expected that the political pressures on European governments and the EU to deliver on migration control and the return of illegally residing migrants will increase even further in 2021.